tomsWebConsulting/twcsl/v7.1/Section/Blank/Section Blank Image Blocks Lightbox/README.md

   * Site-wide

-    Use this option if you want to have this effect on all Portfolio pages.
+    Use this option if you want to have this effect on all Pages.

     * Add code from file **[section blank image blocks lightbox.html][8]** to Website > Pages > Custom Code > Code Injection > FOOTER.